daxur-studios/engine/projects/daxur-studios/engine/src/lib/core/game/actors/game-actor.md

 Here is some suggested markup documentation for the actor.ts file:

-# Actor Class
+# GameActor Class

-The Actor class is the base class for all actors (game objects) in the game engine.
+The GameActor class is the base class for all actors (game objects) in the game engine.

 ## Overview

-The Actor class handles:
+The GameActor class handles:

 - Tracking instance counts of itself and subclasses using a static `InstanceCounts` Map
 - Creating a `GameGroup` to parent all an actor's visual components